colxi/css-global-variables/README.md

 ```

 ### Example
-The fol,owing example, randomizes the background color, and the font size, each time receives click
+The following example (available in ./demo), randomizes the background color, and the font size, each time recieves a click.
-You can see the full [live example in action, here](https://colxi.github.io/css-var/demo/)
+You can test it [here](https://colxi.github.io/css-var/demo/)

 style.css
 ```css